sreekanthrajagopalan/mealplanner/README.md

 Use `data/nutrients.csv` and update as needed.

 -   Macronutrients information is from [USDA FoodData Central Search](https://fdc.nal.usda.gov/food-search)
--   Specify minimum and maximum portions in grams using `Min Portion (gm)` and `Max Portion (gm)` columns, respectively, if the ingredient is to be selected
+-   Specify availability, minimum, and maximum portions in grams using `Availability`, `Min Portion (gm)`, and `Max Portion (gm)` columns, respectively, if the ingredient is to be selected
 -   Update `Type` as desired (see requirements below)

 ## Requirements Data